 This year I’ve used Reflections Training Academy three times.
 I have had shorter hair styles which is unusual for me and quite independent as for a long time I was doing what me and mum agreed.
 That was to have a ponytail for my retail work as its the practical option and not to expensive or difficult to maintain.

 Now I enjoy the quiet mornings spent at reflections with the buzz of the classroom happening around me.
 I suppose I’ve come full circle.
-The trainee hairdressers remind me of my university course mates and I wonder who I would be friends with if I was ten years younger again.
+The trainee hairdressers remind me of my university memories and I wonder who I would be friends with if I was ten years younger again.

-The good thing is that with the teacher always present you can be sure that it will get checked over thoroughly to make sure you’ve not got lopsided hair.
+The good thing is that with the teacher present in class to help the nervous trainee hairstylist so you can be sure that it will get checked over thoroughly to make sure you’ve not got lopsided hair.

 My final rating….
-If you’ve got a spare morning (and thick hair like mine) it’s a good way to contribute to someone else’s learning whilst ticking off a wellbeing chore.
+If you’ve got a spare morning…. it’s a good way to contribute to someone else’s learning whilst ticking off an hour of wellbeing.